Última Hora (Brazil)

 Última Hora was a left-leaning tabloid-style newspaper published in Brazil, established in 1951 by the journalist Samuel Wainer.
 Initially the paper was published in Rio de Janeiro, later also in São Paulo.
 It was followed by a national edition, based in São Paulo with local supplements in Niterói, Porto Alegre, Belo Horizonte, Recife, Curitiba, Campinas, Santos, Bauru and the ABC Region surrounding São Paulo.

-In 1971 the paper was taken over by the Folha Group, owners of the Folha de S. Paulo and other publications.